AnummaBrooke/elementaryHebrew2/README.md

 1. Examinations: there will be three (3) exams during Elementary Hebrew 1.
 Each exam “weighs” equally, but there is also obviously a cumulative aspect to the exams.
 The third (3rd) exam will be according to the G-ETS reading competency exam for foreign languages.
 2. Vocabulary Quizzes: Quizzes will be drawn from a "frequency list" of Biblical Hebrew words, beginning with the most common words and progressing through less common words.
-3. Homework: Dobson’s grammar will be the focus of our homework: in class, we will read aloud and translate from his exercises, while continuing our oral/aural activities.
+3. Homework: Seow’s grammar will be the focus of our homework: in class, we will read aloud and translate from his exercises, while continuing our oral/aural activities.
 4. Exegetical paper: students will accomplish an exegetical thesis paper that demonstrates a critical engagement with Hebrew grammar and syntax.
 Every student will "peer review" a late-term draft for three (3) of her colleagues.
 If you judge that your work has received inadequate engagement in review, please make me aware.
 Judgments about engagement in peer review will count toward a reviewer’s participation grade.